Skip to main content

 Many towns and villages across France have their version of the 'Petit Train' and the Antibes region is no different.
 Giving you a guided tour of the area and entertaining children, these trains are a great excuse to sit down for half and hour and take in the sights.
 Visiobulle Tours offers coastal sightseeing in a glass-bottomed boat and is another great way to enjoy the coast whilst seeing the local sights...and the local inhabitants.

-Cycling and mountain biking in Antibes
+Cycling in Antibes

 Enjoy a number of cycling trails and routes in Antibes and what better way to explore Antibes than on a bike when you can enjoy the beautiful scenery.
 Have a look at our cycling guide for more information and explore the cycling routes that are in the area.
 If you are in Antibes without your biking gear there are a number of cycle hire shops who rent and sell bikes, gear and more.